digitalmacgyver/viblio_backend/vib/vwf/README.md

      * Very long running, relies on human classification via Amazon Mechanical Turk.
      * [Serializes](https://github.com/viblio/video_processor/wiki/Global-serialize-module) FaceRecognize activities globally on a per Viblio user basis to ensure we don't miss opportunities to recognize similar faces in videos that are being processed simultaneously
      * Can be restarted / terminated at any time and will pick up where it left off due in part to MTurk behavior
+     * Due to the serialization behavior, and the very long running nature of these tasks, we run large numbers of these processes so that we can have many Amazon Mechanical Turk jobs in progress (up to 1 per Viblio user who has a pending Face Recognition task)
 * [NotifyComplete](./NofifyComplete/README.md):
   * Prerequisites: FaceRecognize
   * Notes: Causes email to be sent and browser popup notifications